Become an Ambassador

 A Latina woman with dark hair stands in front of a microphone, a line behind her and an audience around her, all facing the same direction

-Disability Voices United is fueled by a network of representatives called Ambassadors comprised of clients and family members at each of the 21 Regional Centers throughout California.
-The Ambassadors serve as our “eyes, ears and voices” and play a vital role in our advocacy efforts statewide.
+We’re excited to introduce Disability Voices United’s Ambassador program, composed of clients and their family members served at each of the 21 regional centers throughout California.
+Whether you’re seasoned in advocacy or just beginning, this is your opportunity to take the lead as the ‘eyes, ears, and voices’ and play a vital role in our advocacy efforts statewide.

 Who are the Ambassadors of Disability Voices United?